 We will discuss the best plan of action for you and your situation.

-Before proceeding with surgery, there are nonoperative, conservative options for treating your knee pain that Dr. Rogerson will consider.
+Before proceeding with surgery, there are nonoperative, conservative options for treating your knee pain your physician will consider.

 Medications for arthritis

 The mainstay for medical treatment of osteoarthritis is the nonsteroidal anti-inflammatory drug (NSAID).
 These medications are all pain relievers as well as inflammation reducers.
 Both of these actions can help the person with arthritis feel better and enjoy more activity, but none of the medications are without side effects.